BrorSebastianSjovald/katacoda-scenarios/react-e2e-testing-with-jest-and-puppeteer-using-github-actions/step5.md

 - **waitForSelector("input[name=inputDiv]")** waits for the input with name = "inputDiv" appears on the page.
 - **type("#katacodaid", "Eggs")** Types the text "Eggs" into the input with id="katacodaid", which is the input for our shopping list.- **click("#clickbutton")** Clicks the button which adds the element in the input to the list.
 - **expect(..)** - last step checks if "Eggs" now is added to the list.

+Nice!
+What would it be like if we always made sure that our app fulfills these functions in the future?
+Can we somehow make sure that we always test this while building on our application?